Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Experiment

 \subsection{Implementation Details}

 Our implementation is based on the MMRotate \cite{zhou2022mmrotate} library and adopts ReDet's framework and hyperparameter settings.
-We train our model for $12$ epochs using the AdamW \cite{loshchilov2018decoupled} optimizer with an initial learning rate of $1e-4$, reduced to $1e-5$ and $1e-6$ at epochs 8 and 11.
+We train our model for $12$ epochs using the AdamW \cite{loshchilov2018decoupled} optimizer with an initial learning rate of $1e^{-4}$, reduced to $1e^{-5}$ and $1e^{-6}$ at epochs 8 and 11.
 We also use a weight decay of 0.05.
 The experiments were conducted using two RTX 3090 GPUs.

 The Transformer module consists of 6 encoder layers, similar to the ViT structure, and integrates sinusoidal two-dimensional absolute position encoding, hyperparameters $\sigma$ is set to 4.
 A dropout rate of 0.1 is employed during the training phase of the Transformer.
+In the loss function, we set $\gamma$ as 1, and $\lambda$ as 10.